Not everyone knows, but I and you know for sure that it is possible to make cookies or any other desserts, really, out of chickpeas.

 *please note that these numbers are estimated

-*Please note that I may earn a small commission from Amazon and iHerb in case you decide to buy products from these sites.
+*Please note that I may earn a small commission from Amazon in case you use my links at no extra cost to you.
+Thank you for your support!

 **If you liked the recipe, share the result in the comment section below, I would be glad to see the result and you may help others as well doing so.